garrethmartin/bh_potential/README.md

 # **README** for `bh_potential`

-## Purpose:
+## **Purpose**

-`bh_potential` is a Python extension that computes gravitational potentials for a group of particles using the *Barnes & Hut (1686)* octree method.
+`bh_potential` is a Python extension that computes gravitational potentials for a group of particles using the [Barnes & Hut (1686)](https://ui.adsabs.harvard.edu/abs/1986Natur.324..446B/abstract "Barnes & Hut (1686)") octree method.
 This approach significantly reduces computational costs compared to direct N-body calculations by approximating distant interactions.

 ## **Installation**